-Within the footprint of every SBR observation, profiles of snow temperature, snow density $(\rho{\rm snow})$ and specific surface area (SSA) were taken at a vertical resolution between 3 and 5 cm.
+Within the footprint of every SBR observation, profiles of snow temperature, snow density (ρ{snow} in kg m-3) and specific surface area (SSA in m2 kg-1) were taken at a vertical resolution between 3 and 5 cm.
 Visual stratigraphy assessment of the main snow layers/features, including ice lenses, was conducted.
 The density was measured using a 185 cm3 density cutter, and samples were weighed with a 100 g Pesola light series scale with an accuracy of 0.5 g.
-The snow temperature and soil temperature were measured with a Traceable 2000 digital temperature probe ($\pm 0.1\,^{\circ}$ C).
-The SSA was measured with the shortwave InfraRed Integrating Sphere (IRIS) system (Montpetit et al., 2012) at the James Bay site and using the Dual Frequency Integrating Sphere for Snow SSA measurement (DUFISSS: Gallet et al., 2009) in Umijuaq.
-Both instruments exploit the relationship between the SWIR snow reflectance and the SSA (Kokhanovsky and Zege, 2004) based on the principle described in Gallet et al. (2009).
-From SSA measurements, the optical radius of the snow grain ($R{\rm opt}$) was calculated by:

-Microwave snow emission modeling uncertainties in boreal and subarctic environments where ρ{ice} is the ice density = 917 kgm-3.
+The snow temperature and soil temperature were measured with a Traceable 2000 digital temperature probe (± 0.1 °C).
+The SSA was measured with the shortwave infrared integrating sphere (IRIS) system (Montpetit et al., 2012) at the James Bay site and using the Dual Frequency Integrating Sphere for Snow SSA instrument (DUFISSS; Gallet et al., 2009) in Umiujaq.
+Both instruments exploit the relationship between the shortwave infrared snow reflectance and the SSA (Kokhanovsky and Zege, 2004) based on the principle described in Gallet et al. (2009).
+From SSA measurements, the optical radius of the snow grain (R{opt}) was calculated by where ρ{ice} is the ice density = 917 kg m-3.
 The SSA is one of the most robust and objective approaches to measure a parameter related to the size of snow grains in the field.
-The error for SSA measurements was estimated to be 12% (Gallet et al., 2009).
+The error for SSA measurements was estimated to be 12 % (Gallet et al., 2009).

-$$R{\text{opt}} = \frac{3}{\rho{\text{ice}} \text{SSA}},$$ (1)
+$$R{\rm opt} = \frac{3}{\rho{\rm ice} SSA},\tag{1}$$